 Even if your audience is primarily on the web today, eventually you’ll need to go beyond your site and foray into mobile or IoT.
-Smart organizations have already shifted toward a mobile-first mentality, since that’s where most people search.
-But soon, web, and even mobile, won’t be enough.
-Organizations need to start thinking about creating engaging digital experiences and providing content on all sorts of screens, devices and mediums, like marketing kiosks, in-store displays, wearable devices and so on.
+Smart organizations have already shifted toward a mobile-first mentality since that’s where most people search.
+But soon, the web, and even mobile won’t be enough.
+Organizations need to start thinking about creating engaging digital experiences and providing content on all sorts of screens, devices, and mediums, like marketing kiosks, in-store displays, wearable devices and so on.
 With a headless CMS, you can point content anywhere, since APIs are endpoint-agnostic – meaning you’ll be prepared for whatever device is the next big thing.

 Create Once, Publish Everywhere